How to Set Up Your New My BPL Account - Step-by-Step

 The new catalogue runs through a third-party vendor, BiblioCommons, and they require a username.
 Because the new catalogue system is part of a huge social network of libraries, it's possible that someone else in North America has already taken that username.
 You may have had a similar experience when trying to create a username for other online accounts with lots of users, such as Gmail or Facebook.

 There is also another possibility.
 Our 'new' catalogue is actually not new to Burlington Public Library customers.
+We used this catalogue service many years ago, before 2013.
 We returned to this catalogue for many great reasons, such as its superior searching and navigation capabilities, and readers services.
 But, if you are now trying to use the exact same library account username you used with this system before, you are actually 'blocking' yourself.

 We have asked the vendor to unblock archived usernames, but the best solution we can offer you right now is to add a number or letter to the end of your preferred username, such as a 'b' or 'bpl'.